moonfallmaple/Matching-Game/README.md

 - If the cards do not match, both cards are flipped face down.
 - The game ends once all cards have been correctly matched.

+## Game Functionality
+The real-life game, players flip over cards to locate the pairs that match The goal is to recreate this effect in your project.
+There are a couple of interactions that you'll need to handle:

+Flipping cards
+What happens when cards match
+What happens when cards do not match
+When the game finishes
+Below are some examples of how we implemented these interactions.